Skip to main content

 The future of telehealth in nursing continues to evolve.
 While the benefits of telehealth are many, there are still challenges to implementing telemedicine more widely.

 Insufficient access to broadband internet can limit telehealth services in rural areas, where additional healthcare is often needed.
-Telemedicine is also affected by limits of medical licensure to provide telehealth services across state lines, online prescribing regulations and patient privacy concerns, said Wilson.
+Telemedicine is also affected by limits of medical licensure to provide telehealth services across state lines, online prescribing regulations and patient privacy concerns, said Bechok.

-“The role of the nurse in telehealth is no different than face-to-face nursing, it is just done in a different way using technology,” Wilson said.
+“The role of the nurse in telehealth is no different than face-to-face nursing, it is just done in a different way using technology,” Bechok said.
 “Whether a nurse is performing telehealth work with patients or working directly face-to-face with patients, nursing is the glue that holds a patient’s health care journey together.”

 Explore more content like this article